 “As the U.S. continues to garner substantial amounts of foreign capital, the global buyer landscape for hotels is evolving,” said Gilda Perez-Alvarado, Managing Director with JLL’s Hotels & Hospitality Group and head of the firm’s Global Hotels Desk.
 “We’ve seen a slight pullback in outbound capital from China and a noticeable increase in investment from Europe.”

-U.S. hotels, long the bellwether of the broader commercial real estate market, are also holding investors’ attention in a relatively untapped geography this cycle: the Middle East, particularly investors from Saudi Arabia.
+Foreign investment in us real estate, particularly with U.S. hotels, long the bellwether of the broader commercial real estate market, are also holding investors’ attention in a relatively untapped geography this cycle: the Middle East, particularly investors from Saudi Arabia.

 Spotlight on the Middle East